 - added scents, which may be listed as “fragrance,” “aroma,” “perfume,” or “parfum”

 - sulfates, including sodium lauryl sulfate and sodium laureth sulfate

 - chemicals, such as PABA and oxybenzone

 In general, check with your pediatrician before using new lotions and other products on your baby.
 Many pediatricians recommend using little, if anything, on the skin for the first few weeks.

 - $$ = $10–$20

 Best natural baby lotion for eczema

-Co-founded by actress and mompreneur, Jessica Alba, this brand is hailed for its use of natural ingredients in all its products.
-This lotion is accepted by the National Eczema Association (NEA), and its ingredient list is deemed safe for babies who experience one of the most common skin conditions, eczema.
+Co-founded by actress and entrepreneur Jessica Alba, this brand is hailed for its use of natural ingredients in all its products.
+This lotion is accepted by the NEA, and its ingredient list is deemed safe for babies who experience one of the most common skin conditions, eczema.

-This baby lotion, a favorite of model Ashley Graham for her baby, packs a powerful punch in just a tiny pea-sized application.
-It’s an oil-based balm with a touch of water added to create a uniquely soft, buttery texture that skin soaks right up.
+This baby cream, a favorite of model Ashley Graham for her baby, packs a powerful punch in just a tiny pea-sized application.
+It’s an oil-based balm with some added water that creates a soft and buttery texture that the skin takes in easily.

 The best part about YoRo’s cream is that it can be used safely anywhere, from your baby’s flaky cradle cap to their delicate, diaper-covered region.
 The formula is made up of several easy-to-recognize ingredients, including New Zealand manuka honey, olive oil, grapeseed oil, and beeswax.